dphilipson/typescript-string-enums/README.md

 ```

 Next, consider the second overload, which handles the case which takes an object of keys and values,
-and for the same of example consider
+and for the sake of example consider

 ``` javascript
 const Status = Enum({